galliot-us/smart-social-distancing/README.md

   - `Name`: Name of the facemask classifier used.
   - `ImageSize`: Configures the moedel input size.
 When the image has a different resolution, it is resized to fit the model ones.
 The available values of this parameter depends on the model chosen.
   - `ModelPath`: The same behavior as in the section `Detector`.
+  - `MinScore`: Defines the facemask detection threshold.
+Any facemask detected by the model with a score less than the threshold will be ignored.

 - `[PostProcessor]`:
   - `MaxTrackFrame`: Defines the number of frames that an object should disappear to be considered as lost.